jianglin314/gathierry.github.io/_posts/2015-07-23-NumPy-Basic.md

 tags: [python, data science]
 description: NumPy is the fundamental package for scientific computing with Python.
 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be defined.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
 ---
-## A multidimensional object - ndarray
+## Multidimensional data structure - ndarray
 	In [3]: import numpy as np

 ### Initiation